risk-first/website/menagerie/Scarcity-Risk.md

 How long will that remain true for?
 This is your _opportunity_:  it exists apart from any deadlines you set yourself, or funding options.
 It's purely, "how long will this idea be worth doing?"

 With any luck, decisions around _funding_ your project will be tied into this, but it's not always the case.
-It's very easy to undershoot or overshoot the market completely and miss the window of opportunity.
+It's very easy to under-shoot or overshoot the market completely and miss the window of opportunity.

 ### The iPad